 Societal-level barriers.
 The societal barriers are perhaps the most pervasive and difficult to address.
 Trafficking persists because there is demand for inexpensive labor and commercial sex.
 While improved identification of victims is imperative, it is also important to recognize that we cannot end human trafficking by recognition alone.
-Instead, we must become more vocal advocates and generous donors, working to create more shelters for victims, promoting trauma-informed care, lobbying for safe harbor laws in every state, and advocating for evidence-based criminal justice policies known to decrease demand for trafficking and tougher sentencing for trafficking has been crippled by a siloed approach in which medical professionals, social workers, law enforcement, and other interested institutions are effectively isolated from one another.
+Instead, we must become more vocal advocates and generous donors, working to create more shelters for victims, promoting trauma-informed care, lobbying for safe harbor laws in every state, and advocating for evidence-based criminal justice policies known to decrease demand for trafficking and tougher sentencing for traffickers and those who knowingly perpetuate demand.
+Progress to end human trafficking has been crippled by a siloed approach in which medical professionals, social workers, law enforcement, and other interested institutions are effectively isolated from one another.
 Surmounting these barriers will require a cohesive approach that mobilizes survivors, clinicians, and the professionals listed above in a way that compels legislative change and allocates more resources for victims.